allanLAS/Quotes/README.md

-# Quotes Haven
+# Quotes

-This project was created using type script, and Angular 8.
+This is a quotes project that was created using type script, and Angular 8.

 # Contributors

-- Name - Elvin Moracha
+- Name - Allan Lumumba
 - Developer type - Full stack

 ## Technology Used